 The neighborhood surrounding Summit gradually became more commercial.
-The district found the site too small for an intermediate school, and a 1923 report suggested that Summit be made home for programs focusing on children with special needs.
-From 1926-30, Summit housed the Demonstration School where district teachers observed superior staff at work, thereby learning from their peers.
+The district found the site too small for an intermediate school, and a 1923 report suggested that Summit be made the home of programs focusing on children with special needs.
+The school continued to serve as an elementary school for the next 42 years in addition to housing special education programs.

+From 1926-30, Summit housed the Demonstration School, where district teachers observed superior staff at work, thereby learning from their peers.
 The program moved to Seward in 1931 because of a declining enrollment at Summit.
 The School for the Deaf moved from Minor to Summit in 1940.
-Fortysix children who were totally deaf from birth were taught to speak and "to read words on the lips of others."
+Forty-six children who were totally deaf from birth were taught to speak and "to read words on the lips of others."
 The program moved to University Heights in 1955.
 In 1960, an intermediate pre-adjustment class transferred to Bailey Gatzert to make room for a library.

-In 1964-65, Summit ranked second among Seattle's elementary schools in terms of combined percentage rankings for five ethnic groups (tenth for African Americans, first for American Indians, 12th for Filipino Americans, fifth for Chinese Americans, and fifth for Japanese Americans), with whites forming 44.1 percent of the student body.
+In 1964-65, Summit ranked second among Seattle's elementary schools in terms of combined percentage rankings for five ethnic groups (10th for African Americans, first for American Indians, 12th for Filipino Americans, fifth for Chinese Americans, and fifth for Japanese Americans), with whites forming 44.1 percent of the student body.

-In the early 1960s, enrollment at Summit had declined to about 200 students, and, in 1965, it was closed as an elementary school.
-Its closure coincided with a desegregation plan that included transfers of minority students to predominantly white schools.
-Summit's ethnically diverse student body dispersed to other schools, including Bagley, Interlake, McDonald, and Greenwood.
+In the early 1960s, enrollment at Summit had declined to about 200 students, and in 1965 it was closed as an elementary school.